Art

 3-6 Credits (2-4+4P)

 Thematic classes deepen students’ knowledge of contemporary sculpture and extended media through a series of interpretive assignments that culminates in a unified body of work.
-Course topics include: “Artists’ Maps”, Installation Art/Land Art”, “Sculpture and the 1960s”, “Sculpture and the 1970’s”.
-Topics will be announced in the course schedule.
-May be repeated up to 18 credits.
+Special topics will be announced in the course schedule.
+May be repeated up to 12 credits.

 ARTS 470.
 Advanced Digital Photography

 Advanced digital photography course addressing technique and production of photo media within the context of contemporary art.
-Course focuses on the following rotating topics: Temporality, Photo-installation and Video Art.
+Rotating topics may include: Temporality, Photo-installation and Video Art, among others.
 Each topic may only be taken once.
+May be repeated up to 12 credits.

 Prerequisite: ARTS 370 or consent of instructor.